 The granting of stock options, RSUs and DSUs and bonuses in a particular quarter gives rise to stock-based compensation expense.
 This can generate fluctuations in expense and net income or loss quarter over quarter.
 As well, fluctuations in market prices of securities causes volatility in net income or loss through unrealized gains, as well as through the sale of securities.
-In Q1-2018 and Q2-2017, mark-to-market fluctuations resulted in gains generating income during the quarter while in Q3-2017 and Q1-2017, mark-to-market fluctuations resulted in losses.
-The income during Q3-2016 results primarily from mark-to-market adjustments.
+In Q1-2018 and Q2-2017, mark-to-market fluctuations resulted in gains generating income during the quarter while in Q4-2018, Q3-2017 and Q1-2017, mark-to-market fluctuations resulted in losses.
 The Company realized gains on the sale of investments in several of these quarters.
-As well, bonus grants contributed to the loss in Q4-2016.
 Earnings from a royalty buyout reduced net loss during Q4-2017.
 The sale of 2507868 (a previously wholly owned subsidiary of the Company) in Q2-2018 resulted in a gain on disposition.
 Comprehensive loss accounts for foreign exchange translation changes related to the Company's equity investment.